AITA for refusing to wear matching outfits with my cousin to pottery class after she canceled?

 I (27F) have always been close with my cousin Dorothy.
 She's like a sister to me, and we often enjoy doing activities together.

-Recently, Dorothy eagerly invited me to a pottery class she had a leftover voucher for.
-I was excited for this chance to bond with her and learn something new.
+Recently, Dorothy eagerly invited me to a pottery class for which she had a leftover voucher.
+I was excited about this chance to bond with her and learn something new.

 I rearranged my evening plans to make it in time.
 However, just an hour before the class, Dorothy called me and casually mentioned she 'wasn't in the mood' to attend anymore.